adaranutsa/aws-terraform-import/aws_terraform_import/modules/sns/README.md

 * All SNS Topics

 ### Dependencies
-This module relies on the official Terraform VPC Module.
+This module relies on the Community Terraform SNS  Module.

 [Terraform SNS Module](https://github.com/terraform-community-modules/tf_aws_sns)

-This means that each SNS Topic is imported into the following terraform configurations: `module "sns_<topic name>"` This module will check if that configurations exist in your terraform directory and if not, it will create them and append to `main.tf` terraform file.
+This means that each SNS Topic is imported into the following terraform configuration: `module "sns_<topic name>"` This module will check if configurations exist in your terraform directory and if not, it will create them and append to `main.tf` terraform file.

 ### Module Usage
 This module is intended to be used by the package.
 However, it can be used independantly as well